pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/02 ZS042 blue rectangular RTC Module/README.md

-## SOP: setup the ZS042 board as an external crystal oscillator 32Khz for the ESP32
+## SOP: setup the RTC board as an external 32Khz oscillator for the ESP32

-Goto document "Setup as RTC external 32Khz oscillator for the ESP32.md"
+Goto document ../"Setup RTC as external 32Khz oscillator for the ESP32.md"

 ## Data Sheet

 [Go to the _doc directory for more documents.]

 https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html

 ## FAQ
 - OK 3.3V - 5V.